Two-parameter counter-diabatic driving in quantum annealing: Method

 It is noticed that $\kappa$ is proportional to $1/N$ for large $N$ and thus the CD Hamiltonian $\mathcal{H}^{\lambda, \gamma}_\mathrm{CD}(t)$ becomes small for very large $N$ \footnote{It is known that in the $p$-spin model the thermodynamic limit $N\to\infty$ is equivalent to the classical limit and a correction of $\mathcal{O}(1/N)$ is equivalent to a quantum correction of order $\mathcal{O}(\hbar)$~\cite{ohkuwa2017exact}.
 Thus the present adiabatic gauge potential may be regarded as representing delicate quantum effects in the $p$-spin model.}.
 We therefore expect that the effect of the adiabatic gauge potentials is seen most prominently for relatively small to moderate $N$.
-This also means that, as long as the $p$-spin model is concerned, the present method does not lead to a drastic scaling advantage that reduces the computational complexity from exponential to polynomial in the limit of very large $N$, although significant improvements will be observed numerically even for moderately-large $N$, as we will see in the next section.
-The corresponding full Hamiltonian is
+This also means that, as long as the $p$-spin model is concerned, the present method does not lead to a drastic scaling advantage that reduces the asymptotic computational complexity from exponential to polynomial in the limit of very large $N$, although significant improvements will be observed numerically even for moderately large $N$, as we will see in the next section.